Discover more about the garden

 The most celebrated gardening Bishop was Henry Compton (1632-1713) who developed a famous collection of plants, both hardy and exotic.
 The grounds were landscaped for Bishop Terrick in the 1760s during the rebuilding of the house.
 The formal enclosed gardens were replaced with open lawns providing views to the river.

 The grounds of Fulham Palace have always served a variety of purposes; providing food for the household, a beautiful garden for relaxation and space, for both recreation and hospitality.
 The celebrated garden parties began with Mrs Tait in the 1860s.
 Bishop Creighton (1843-1901) exhausted his guests by taking them for fast walks around the garden.
 Bishop Winnington-Ingram (retired 1939) had a grass tennis court on the south west side of the lawn.
 A bachelor, he opened up his house to convalescent children from the East End slums and allowed fetes in the grounds.
-After World War II, the estate had to be run on more economical lines and the gardens went into a gradual decline.
-In 1974 the gardens were opened to the public, a year before Hammersmith Council leased the site for 100 years.
+After World War II, the estate had to be run on more economical lines and the garden went into a gradual decline.
+In 1974 the garden was opened to the public, a year before Hammersmith Council leased the site for 100 years.

 The Bishop’s Tree

-A recent addition to the gardens has been ‘The Bishop’s Tree’.
+A recent addition to the garden has been ‘The Bishop’s Tree’.
 Sculptures by Andrew Frost depicting some of the bishops and their animals have been applied to the stump of the Cedar of Lebanon (Cedrus libani) on the north side of the building.
 Dolores Moorhouse commissioned the sculptures in memory of her late husband, Peter Moorhouse.
 Visitors, particularly children, delight when they see Bishop Porteus looking out across the lawns from the top of the tree.

 Walled Garden Restoration